jasontankapps/conlang-toolbox-translations/README.md

                 - Verify the title of the page, then tap Save and verify the message is correct
             1. Swipe left on the Custom Sort, tap the delete button, verify the message is correct
 2. Morphosyntax
-    - **Note:** be sure to notice the "Loading" page!
+    - **Note:** be sure to notice the "Loading" page when you open MorphoSyntax
+        - If you miss it this time, remember to look for it when you move to a new tool
+        - The message can be very brief, but it tends to remain longer when you load new tools
-    - Go through each page, starting with the Overview, then going through pages 1-10.
+    - Go through each page, starting with the Overview, then going through pages 1-10
-        - Hit every information button on every page, making sure the info text matches the section it's linked in.
+        - Hit every information button on every page, making sure the info text matches the section it's linked in
-    - On the settings page, hit the Clear Info button to see the popup.
+    - On the Settings page (Gear icon), hit the Clear Info button to see the popup
     - Tap Load, verify the "no saved docs" message
     - Tap Save, verify the "no title" message
     - Add a title and description, tap Save again, verify save message
     - Tap on Save New, verify save message
     - Tap on Load, tap on a saved document, verify warning message
     - Tap on Delete, tap on a saved document, verify warning message
-        - Confirm, verify the toast message.
+        - Confirm, verify the toast message
     - Go to page 1
         - Move **every** slider
         - Check at least one checkbox
         - Add text to at least one box
     - Go to page 2 and check at least one checkbox under *2.2.2.
 Verb Classes*
     - Go to page 3, choose all three options under *3.4.
 Adpositional Phrases*
-    - Go to settings, tap on Export
+    - Go to Settings, tap on Export
         - Leave "Show Unused Sections" on
         - Export three times, once as Text File (plain), once as a Text File (markdown), and finally as a Word Document (docx)
             - Verify each toast message